RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistry.sol/abstract.BuilderRegistry.md

 ### activateBuilder

-activates builder setting the reward receiver and the kickback
+activates builder for the first time, setting the reward receiver and the kickback Sets activate flag to true.
+It cannot be switched to false anymore

-_reverts if it is not called by the owner address reverts if it is already KYC approved reverts if it has a gauge associated_
+_reverts if it is not called by the owner address reverts if it is already activated_

 ```solidity
 function activateBuilder(address builder_, address rewardReceiver_, uint64 kickback_) external onlyOwner;